 Well, needless to say that particular article deflated me a little (a LOT.
 Thanks, Forbes!).
 In contrast, my morning routine (and I use the term 'routine' very loosely here) tends to unfold more along these lines:

 4.05: Toddler wakes up (for the 3rd time that night) and wants to be transported into our bed (along with a tiny, made-of-metal Lightning McQueen car).
 I don't argue.
 4am is a bleak time and my willpower is at rock bottom.
-I read somewhere that if someone is dying, 4am is apparently the time when most of them do so.
-I'm not surprised by that.

 4.37: Toddler is finally asleep after six rounds of Twinkle Twinkle.